 Noosa Main Beach

-So it’s covered with more tourists than you can poke your beach umbrella at, but if you get past the melting pot of conversations happening around you, then Noosa Main Beach is hands down one of the best beaches on the Sunshine Coast.
+Yes, it can be covered with more tourists than you can poke your beach umbrella at, but if you get past the melting pot of conversations happening around you, then Noosa Main Beach is hands down one of the best beaches on the Sunshine Coast.
 Facing north, it’s the sheltered place to run to when most of the coast’s beaches are blown out.
 While you're here, take the time to walk through the national park, taking a dip in the coves along the way.
 Want to enjoy the beach without actually stepping on it?
-Pull up a chair at the Noosa surf club or at one of the fancy cafes dotted along the boardwalk.
+Pull up a chair at the Noosa Surf Club or at one of the fancy cafes dotted along the boardwalk.

 Like getting your kit off?
 Well, this nudist-friendly paradise is where you can make that happen.
 Recently named in the Top 15 of Tripadvisor's Best Aussie Beaches and tucked between Sunshine Beach and Noosa, A-Bay (as the locals cal it) only welcomes those who are eager enough to trek the 20-minute walk from wherever you parked your car (way longer if you’re entering from the Noosa end).
 Totally worth the sweaty mission in summer, but don’t forget supplies—there’s nothing worse then leaving after an hour because you left the water in the car and didn’t even think about food.

 This little gem can be overlooked pretty easily with two much bigger beaches on either side of it.
 But make the effort to find it (tip: you’ll notice the carpark as you head around the bend on your way south from Coolum Beach), and you’ll get to enjoy a picturesque, greenery-fringed cove, away from the crowds.
 No flags here, but when it's one of the best beaches on the Sunshine Coast, you're still going to want to check it out.